 Chapter 13 Bankruptcy

-If a petitioner has assets which they will want to keep, most significantly property used as a primary residence, filing for Chapter 13 may be preferable to Chapter 7.
+If a petitioner has assets which they will want to keep, most significantly property used as a primary residence, filing for Chapter 13 Bankruptcy may be preferable to Chapter 7 Bankruptcy.

 In some cases, a petitioner can choose to switch from Chapter 7 Bankruptcy to Chapter 13 or vice versa.
 This can be influenced by the means test or a desire to hold on to certain assets or properties.

-We Can Help With Your Chapter 13 Bankruptcy
+We Can Help You File Chapter 13 Bankruptcy

 The Walker Law Firm works with bankruptcies throughout the Greater Dothan, Alabama area and can advise you on whether bankruptcy might be right for you.